Acellera/htmd/doc/source/acemd.usermanual.rst

 The default force-field formats used by ACEMD are CHARMM including cross-term support and Amber force-fields.
 The code can also simulate OPLS force-fields in CHARMM format via translated force-fields.
-To build the molecular system it is possible to use any tool that it suitable for these force fields.
-For instance, charmm or VMD for the Charmm forcefield and ambertools (free) for Amber.
+To build the molecular system it is possible to use HTMD.

 CHARMM force field
 ~~~~~~~~~~~~~~~~~~

 ACEMD reads directly the psf and parameter files for Charmm.
-You can
-generate these files as usual with the Charmm suite or with VMD.
 The
-topology and parameters force fields for CHARMM are available at
+topology and parameters force fields for CHARMM are included in the HTMD
-Mackerell's page.
-Please refer to this link for the complete and latest
-information.
-Different forcefields might give diffent results for your
-system.
+distribution.
 Also the quality of the forcefields have greatly improved in the
 last years.
-Use always the latest forcefield unless you have a specific
+HTMD always provide the latest version.
-reason not to.
-For Charmm we suggest two forcefields:

--  **CHARMM36** - this is the latest available forcefield for Charmm.
+-  **CHARMM36** - this is the latest available forcefield for Charmm (Feb2016).
 It
    is probably the best forcefield for membrane proteins.
 The free (for
    academics) online website CHARMM-GUI is very good to set up a
    membrane system also changing the type of lipids.
 However it is still